My Epic 12-Day Dolomites Road Trip Itinerary

 Soaking in the scenery at Lago di Braies

-Where to Stay in Cortina
+Where I Like to Stay

 • Cristallo, a Luxury Collection Resort & Spa: This luxurious hotel offers elegant rooms, a full-service spa, and fine dining, all with stunning views of the Dolomites.